Updated: Apr 25, 2022

 The Kadamba reign in Goa which began in the 11th century up to 14th century is known to be incomparable to the rest of its history.
 It was at this era that trade and commerce flourished at its peak.
 Traders came from all over India, Sri lanka and some part of the middle East.
 This brought an influence of culture, traditions and religion.
 The temple is located in an area called Gujir Vaddo in Kudnem.
 The name suggests that the area once had a Gujrati settlement earlier.
 The majority of the Jain followers hailed from Gujrat who built this structure.
 Moreover, being Hinduism followers, they were tolerant toward the Jainism followers that began spreading.

 After the fall of the Kadambas, there was political unrest as the rulers shifter time to time.
-The Mughal invasion and attack in the 17th century led by Aurangzeb burned down bicholim including the Temple.
+The Mughal invasion and attack in the 14th century approximately led by Aurangzeb burned down bicholim including the Temple.
 Thus fell the beauty of this bustling trade centre from the Kadamba age.
 Since then, the spot has been in ruins without much change in the features.
 It lies little under a kilometer from the main road.
 The exposed laterite is visible from the outside.
 Just a little walk away, there are ruins of a sun temple too.
 Not much could be identified as it looks like a pile of laterite rubble.